BurntSushi/quickcheck/README.md

 #![cfg_attr(test, feature(plugin))]
 #![cfg_attr(test, plugin(quickcheck_macros))]
 ```

-Note that the `#[quickcheck]` macro will not work when Rust 1.0 stable is
-released, although it will continue to work on the nightlies.

 N.B.
 When using `quickcheck` (either directly or via the attributes),
 `RUST_LOG=quickcheck` enables `info!` so that it shows useful output